 The perfect hedge plant for tight spaces with strong topiary value.
 Very columnar form produces lustrous dark green leaves with lighter underside.
 Medium to fine texture foliage does not brown-out in winter.
 Moderately fast grower.
 Widely adaptable in well drained soils; preference for limestone soils with PH 6 or higher.
 Evergreen.
 Full sun.

 Acer palmatum (Crimson Queen) Height 5-9' Spread 8-12'.
 Finely cut burgundy-red foliage is displayed throughout the growing season on this small tree.
 An outstanding accent plant.
 Scarlet fall color.Delicately arching branches create a spreading, mounded form on this strong grower.
 Perfect for small space gardens.
 Plant high with plenty of topsoil and/or peat moss.

-Height: 4-6 ft.
-Zone: 5.
-Spread: 3-5 ft.
-This small, bushy tree is stiffly upright and has small variegated leaves-no two are alike.
-In spring and fall the cream part may have pink to magenta tones for a spectacular show.
+with a strong, upright growing form.
 Ideal specimen for small gardens.
 Handle this plant carefully because it is fragile.
-Plant in full sun or light shade in a wind-protected area.
+Plant in full sun, in a wind-protected area.
 Place high in the ground with plenty of topsoil and/or peat moss.

 Feel free to contact us anytime with comments or questions.
 Our trained staff is ready and waiting to help you.
 Use this form to contact us and we'll be in touch soon.